Sunday, 30 July 2023

 Small Blue

-Other butterflies were much showier and I had lovely views of Peacock, Red Admiral, Marbled White, Gatekeeper, Small Skipper, Large White, Meadow Brown, Ringlet, Common Blue, Small White, Speckled Wood, Wall Brown, Common Blue, Holly Blue and Silver-washed Fritillary.
+Other butterflies were much showier and I had lovely views of Peacock, Red Admiral, Marbled White, Gatekeeper, Small Skipper, Large White, Meadow Brown, Ringlet, Small White, Speckled Wood, Wall Brown, Common Blue, Holly Blue and Silver-washed Fritillary.
 There were also plenty of Silver Y and Six Spot Burnet around too as well as Hummingbird Hawkmoths including egg laying females.

 Peacock